djpardis/mcp-code-qna/README.md

 ### Installation Issues

-If you encounter issues with package dependencies, particularly with `huggingface-hub` and `sentence-transformers`, ensure you're using the versions specified in `requirements.txt`.
-We've pinned specific versions to avoid compatibility issues.
+If you encounter issues with package dependencies, particularly with `huggingface-hub` and `sentence-transformers`, ensure you're using the versions specified in `requirements.txt` or install using `setup.py` as recommended.
+We've pinned specific versions in both files to avoid compatibility issues.

 ## Related Projects

 - The MCP Protocol: https://modelcontextprotocol.io/introduction
 - SentenceTransformers: https://sbert.net

+## License

+MIT